 It seemed we were on the AA highway for hours.
 This highway through Kentucky hardly has any vehicles on it and there are no stop lights whatsoever.
 However, taking this highway you have to be filled up on gas because there is hardly any gas stations around.

 After leaving the state of Kentucky we entered West Virginia and rode the I-64, then later the I-77.
 There was a lot of traffic on the I-64 at the time we entered, it was late evening and I guess a lot of people were coming off work.
-At night most of what we saw were lights, West Virginia seemed more populated than Kentucky, we could tell from the areas that were lighted up, either that or the interstate ran in the middle of the State.
-Upon leaving Kentucky to enter into West Virginia there were a lot of manufacturing plants right at the border, they were very well lighted up and looked so beautiful in the night.
+At night most of what we saw were lights, West Virginia seemed more populated than Kentucky, we could tell from the areas that were lit up, either that or the interstate ran in the middle of the State.
+Oh man, Kentucky is so beautiful at night in that area that looks like there are a lot of manufacturing plants right at the border before going into West Virginia.
+They were very well lit up and looked so beautiful in the night, wow!

 While riding back home my GPS wanted me to continue on the I-64 which started taking us back North, when we were headed south.
 The intention was to take us North and still get us to Virginia eventually to the I-95 while my partner had his phone set to home and it wanted to take him through North Carolina.
 We had to pull over to think about it and I am glad we did.
 Going through North Carolina saved us 150 miles.
 Because my GPS wanted to take me to the longer route, I assumed it was because I entered I-95 as the destination.
 I did that because, 1) we were stuck in traffic in Cincinnati to get on to the I-75 and 2) I figured once we got on to the I-95 it would be a straight ride home.